lennart-benschop/agon-utilities/README.md

 search for a string containint spaces"

 Example:

 `grep -i "these few words" *.txt`

-You can use the '>' character to redirect the output to a file.
+You can use the '>' character to redirect the output to a file and you can have multiple file names or wildcards.
 Example:

-`grep dirlist *.c >results.txt`
+`grep dirlist *.c *.h  >results.txt`

 ### sort